 When symptoms persist well beyond the period of overindulgence it may be worthwhile seeking professional guidance and assessment for a potential food allergy.
 Some people are sensitive to common foods such as dairy, tree nuts and gluten containing grains.

 While conventional medicine is a vital part of healthcare, herbal medicine can play a useful role as well.
-Senna is one of the better known herbal remedies for poor digestive health, with others including peppermint, dandelion and fennel.
+Senna is one of the better known herbal remedies for poor digestive health.